 Scenes From Highways 1981-2009 – La Dispute

-Couldn’t return to this playlist without another discussing of La Dispute.
+Couldn’t return to this playlist without another discussion of La Dispute.

 They remain my favourite band just because Jordan Dreyer’s lyrical style invites exploration – it demands you pick it apart – and the ex-English Lit. student in me can’t resist it.
 “Scenes From Highways 1981-2009” is a particularly fascinating track.
 The album Rooms of The House is built around the concept of historical fiction; the band are revisiting their family histories, particularly about their grandparents relationship.
 As an album its primary themes are family, physical spaces and how the two intersect.